 Alpine Income Property Trust (NYSE:PINE - Get Free Report) updated its FY 2025 earnings guidance on Thursday.
-The company provided EPS guidance of 1.740-1.770 for the period, compared to the consensus EPS estimate of 1.756.
+The company provided earnings per share (EPS) guidance of 1.740-1.770 for the period, compared to the consensus estimate of 1.756.
 The company issued revenue guidance of -.

 Wall Street Analyst Weigh In

-An institutional investor recently raised its position in Alpine Income Property Trust stock.
-Jane Street Group LLC increased its position in Alpine Income Property Trust, Inc. (NYSE:PINE - Free Report) by 55.9% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm owned 22,479 shares of the company's stock after buying an additional 8,061 shares during the quarter.
-Jane Street Group LLC owned 0.16% of Alpine Income Property Trust worth $376,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-60.50% of the stock is currently owned by hedge funds and other institutional investors.
+A hedge fund recently bought a new stake in Alpine Income Property Trust stock.
+Strs Ohio purchased a new position in shares of Alpine Income Property Trust, Inc. (NYSE:PINE - Free Report) during the first quarter, according to its most recent 13F filing with the SEC.
+The institutional investor purchased 2,500 shares of the company's stock, valued at approximately $42,000.
+60.50% of the stock is owned by hedge funds and other institutional investors.

 About Alpine Income Property Trust